pigochu/phpdevserver/phpmyadmin/doc/faq.rst

 table so that users have the same privileges on the new items.

 For example: A user 'bob'@'localhost' has a 'SELECT' privilege on a column named 'id'.
-Now, if this column is renamed to 'id_new'; MySQL, on its own, would **not** adjust the column privileges to the new column name. phpMyAdmin can make this adjustment for you automatically.
+Now, if this column is renamed to 'id_new', MySQL, on its own, would **not** adjust the column privileges to the new column name. phpMyAdmin can make this adjustment for you automatically.